kj-9/setup-svelte-kit/README.md

 # setup-svelte-kit
-setup script for svelte kit with static adapter, tailwind css
+template repository for setup svelte kit with static adapter, tailwind css

 ## Usage

-Clone this repository, and instal [pnpm](https://pnpm.io/installation) then run:
+Create a new repository with this template and install [pnpm](https://pnpm.io/installation).

+then just run script at `scripts/setup`

 ```bash
 chmod +x scripts/setup